cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 ---------------------------------------------------------------------------------------
 ## Questions for Leo
-- Can npm modules be added to the registry?
+- Can npm modules be added to the 3rd party registry?
 - In Redwood JS talk you said you want to "Implement a 'local' symbol search".
 What do you mean by 'local'?
 - What happens to the documentation if there are no TSDoc/JSDoc comments in the code of a published third-party module?

 ## Reference
 - Leo's talk: https://www.youtube.com/watch?v=q5wWK9blBKQ&t=912s